 3-Ingredients and a paper plate is all you’ll need for this textured puffy paint Earth Day craft.
-Toddlers and preschoolers will love the process.
-You put your painted project in the microwave and it puffs right up!
+Toddlers and preschoolers will love making these Earth Day paper plates with our easy homemade puffy paint recipe.
+They can paint their paper plates to look like an earth, put them in the microwave, and watch them puff right up.

 The hooligans and I take pride in the effort we make to be environmentally friendly here in my daycare.

 We compost and recycle, we make eco-friendly homemade laundry detergent, and we water our gardens with water collected in the rain barrel in our backyard.
 We like to use recycled or natural materials when crafting, and often make our own earth-friendly paints.

 Today we’re using our favourite 3-ingredient puffy paint recipe for this year’s Earth Day craft – a textured puffy Earth.

 If you’re looking for a last-minute Earth Day craft for toddlers and preschoolers, this project is perfect.
 You can whip up the puffy paints quickly, and the painting process is fun and easy.
 And because you put your art into the microwave to puff up the paint, it dries quickly too!